 The failure of sales budgets is immediately apparent and becomes the focus of all executives.
 They ask, ‘What immediate action can be taken to remedy the shortfall in sales revenue?’
 Often considered a failed sales goal, it is, in fact, a poorly designed and/or managed sales strategy that failed and now surfaces as failed sales budget.

 Getting sales strategy execution right

-With a new year fast approaching it is a time for companies to take a step back and look deeply into their sales organisations and examine (1) sales strategy, (2) sales budgets, and (3) execution plans.
+With a new year fast approaching, it is time for companies to take a step back and look deeply into their sales organisations and examine (1) sales strategy, (2) sales budgets, and (3) execution plans.
 You need to review those three steps with sufficient depth so as to remedy the gaps and place the company in the position of succeeding.

-For successful strategy execution, you need to establish the right series of measurements and disciplines that ensure sufficient actions and processes occur producing the required momentum to achieve over sales goal results.
+For successful strategy execution, you need to establish the right series of measurements and disciplines that ensure sufficient actions and processes occur, producing the required momentum to achieve over-sales goal results.

 You need to be able to answer these questions:

 - Are last year’s customers going to support our sales strategy for the coming year?

 - Are the behaviours in our business going to support our sales strategy for the coming year?

 - How have we validated our existing customer spending for the coming year?

 - Are our sales force structure and roles correctly aligned with the sales strategy?